 The development of more than 7 residential units in a NB district requires a Special Permit with Site Plan Review under SZO §7.11.1.c.
 This development includes 34 residential units.
-Only three of the residential units will be in the RB district and the rest will be in the NB district.
+Only three of the residential units (Unit 108, 208, and 308 of Building A) will be in the RB district and the rest will be in the NB district.
 The remainder of the RB land will be landscaping, parking, and the drive aisle.
-The SZO under §8.2 allows for land in a more restrictive zoning district to supply space for a use permitted in a less restricted zoning district if the use of the land in the more restrictive district satisfies space and passive use requirements that are not prohibited in the more restrictive district.
+The SZO under §8.2 8.3 allows for land in a more restrictive zoning district to supply space for a use permitted in a less restricted zoning district if the use of the land in the more restrictive district satisfies space and passive use requirements that are not prohibited in the more restrictive district.
 Thirty-five units are allowed per the lot area per dwelling unit calculation and the density bonus in the SZO §13.5 which states that "for every additional affordable unit provided beyond the 12.5% requirement, two additional market rate units may be authorized."
 Thirty-four units are proposed, with 5 affordable units.
 (See chart below)

-A. Lot Area B. Lot Area per Dwelling Unit C. Lot Area/Dwelling Units (=A/B) D. No. of Affordable Units E. No. of Market Rate Units
+A. Lot Area B. Lot Area C. Lot D. No. of E. No. of

+per Dwelling Area/Dwelling Affordable Market Rate

+Unit Units (=A/B) Units Units

 RB 6,343 1500 4.23 - -

 NB 27,800 1000 27.8 - -

 Total 34,143 - 32.02 4 28

 Density Bonus - - 3 1 2

 Total Allowed - - 35 5 30

 Total - - 34 5 29

 Proposed

-Under SZO §9.5, 58 parking spaces are required for the site, only 49 are being provided.
+Under SZO §9.5, 58 parking spaces are required for the site, only 49 58 spaces are being provided.
 A variance is required for relief of the 9 parking spaces.
+The parking requirement has been met.

 The proposed structures and site are conforming in terms of the dimensional requirements.
 The FAR will be 1.0.
-The proposal has 15.5% landscaped area versus 0% of the existing site.
+The proposal has 15.5% 13.2% landscaped area, which also translates to 13.2% of pervious surface area versus 0% of the existing site.
 The required ten bicycle parking spaces are provided.